Best Medical Alert Watches of 2026, Tested and Reviewed

 Each medical alert watch on this list had to meet our most important criteria, listed below:

 - Medical alert features: The primary purpose of a smartwatch for seniors is to keep you safe and protected at all times.
 So we made 10 test calls to evaluate each watch’s response times.
-Every device connected to an agent in 15 seconds or less (on average).
+Every device connected to an agent or emergency contact within 60 seconds or less (on average).

 - Price range: Medical alert watches tend to be more expensive than conventional, at-home medical alert systems.
 That’s why we conducted a careful cost analysis, taking into account monthly and equipment fees and seasonal discounts, to ensure the watches on this list offered solid value for the money.